openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 A Client makes a Credential Request by sending a HTTP POST request to the Credential Endpoint with the following parameters:

-* `type`: REQUIRED.
+* `type`: CONDITIONAL.
 Type of a Credential being requested.
 It corresponds to a `type` property in a Issuer metadata.
 * `format`: OPTIONAL.
 Format of the Credential to be issued.
 If not present, the issuer will determine the Credential format based on the client's format default.
 * `proof` OPTIONAL.
 JSON Object containing proof of possession of the key material the issued Credential shall be bound to.
 The `proof` object MUST contain a `proof_type` element of type JSON string which determines its structure.
-* `acceptance_token`: OPTIONAL.
+* `acceptance_token`: CONDITIONAL.
 A JSON string containing a token used to refer to a previously lodged credential issuance request.
 The wallet sends this parameter to retrieve the credential request with this previous credential issuance request.
 This parameter MUST NOT be present when `type` is present.

 This specification defines the following values for `proof_type`: